 Sports Science Research Methods

 In this module, students will consider and carry out the preparation necessary for a scientific dissertation proposal.

 In this module, students focus on the development of transferable skills, critical thinking and proficiency in data analysis and assimilation.

 This module explores contemporary theory in sport psychology and its relevance to the competitive sporting environment.
 It aims to introduce students to the key real-life psychological demands associated with sports performance, in conjunction with coping mechanisms and solutions used to deal with those demands.

 This module focuses on motion capture and movement analysis backed up by other biomechanical analysis techniques including electromyography and the use of force platforms.

-In the final year of the course, students will complete a dissertation and work placement in the area of sport performance analysis.
+In the final year of the course, students will complete a dissertation and work placement in the area of sports performance analysis.

-After graduating, students from the BSc degree will be eligible to apply for the MSc Sports Performance Analysis degree.
+After graduating, students with the BSc degree will be eligible to apply for the MSc Sports Performance Analysis degree.

 Portobello Institute values the one in everyone and understands that education is only a part of your life.
 We don’t want to take up all of your time and create stress for you.
 You should go to college to improve your life outside of college and after college.

 We are training the sports professionals of the future.
 If you would like to work in sports in a professional capacity, you can find a course that will provide you with the requisite education to do so.